RebelRae/Debounce/README.md

 # Known Issues

+Debounce has no current known issues.

+# Fixed Issues

 > **Debounce on backspace/delete within delay period will remove remainder of the current line since published version.**
 > Please check the [changelog](CHANGELOG.md) for expected update.(Highest Priority)